-This table lists the "Wake Events" that resume the system from both S1 or S3 unless otherwise stated in the "Conditions/Remarks" column:
+This table lists the "Wake Events" that resume the system from S3 unless otherwise stated in the "Conditions/Remarks" column:

-Wake Event Conditions/Remarks Power Button Wakes unconditionally from S1-S5.
+Wake Event Conditions/Remarks Power Button Wakes unconditionally from S3 and S5.
 Onboard LAN Event Device driver must be configured for Wake On LAN support.
-SMBALERT# Wakes unconditionally from S1-S5.
-PCI Express WAKE# Wakes unconditionally from S1-S3.
+PCI Express WAKE# Wakes unconditionally from S3.
 PME# Activate the wake up capabilities of a PCI device using Windows Device Manager configuration options for this device OR set Resume On PME# to Enabled in the Power setup menu.
-USB Mouse/Keyboard Event When Standby mode is set to S1, no special action must be taken for a USB Mouse/Keyboard Event to be used as a Wake Event.
-When Standby mode is set to S3, the following must be done for a USB Mouse/Keyboard Event to be used as a Wake Event.
+USB Mouse/Keyboard Event When Standby mode is set to S3, the following must be done for a USB Mouse/Keyboard Event to be used as a Wake Event.
 USB Hardware must be powered by standby power source.
 Set USB Device Wakeup from S3/S4 to ENABLED in the ACPI setup menu.
 Under Windows XP add following registry entries: Add this key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\usb Under this key add the following value: "USBBIOSx"=DWORD:00000000 Note that Windows XP disables USB wakeup from S3, so this entry has to be added to re-enable it.
 Configure USB keyboard/mouse to be able to wake up the system: In Device Manager look for the keyboard/mouse devices.
 Go to the Power Management tab and check 'Allow this device to bring the computer out of standby'.
 Note: When the standby state is set to S3 in the ACPI setup menu, the power management tab for USB keyboard /mouse devices only becomes available after adding the above registry entry and rebooting to allow the registry changes to take affect.
 RTC Alarm Activate and configure Resume On RTC Alarm in the Power setup menu.
-Watchdog Power Button Event Wakes unconditionally from S1-S5.
+Watchdog Power Button Event Wakes unconditionally from S3 and S5.